Eqcell/make-xls-model/README.md

 - one model sheet in file
 - a variable appears only once on model sheet

-##One-liners
+##One-line descriptions

 Core functionality (engine):
-Autogenerate formulas in Excel cells based on variable names and list of
+Autogenerate formulas in Excel cells based on variable names and list of eqation

 Final use (application):
 Make clean Excel spreadsheet model with formulas based on historic data, equations and control parameters